tydy1098/Course-Materials/other/git_github_setup.md

 * git
 * GitHub
 * GitHub Classroom
-* Command Line Interface
 * Markdown??
-* IDE??

 # Git Configuration and Github Setup

 **IMPORTANT: We will be using Github Classroom for assignment submission.
-It is important this be setup correctly and that you are comfortable with the concept of a repository**
+It is important this be setup correctly and that you are comfortable with the concepts of source control and remote repositories**

 ## What is Git?
 Git is an open-source version control system and collaboration tool.
 It is a command line tool which allows you to track versions of any code or plain text documents that you create.
-Git organizes groups of files that you are working with into **repositoriss** which is jsut a directory where all the changes to files in that directory are tracked.
+Git organizes groups of files that you are working with into **repositories** which is jsut a directory where all the changes to files in that directory are tracked.

 Check out the [Getting Started](https://git-scm.com/book/en/v2) section of the documentation for